Nastel/jkool-client-java-api/README.md

     ...
     jkQuery.connect();
 ```

-The next step is to setup default callback handlers (optional but recommended).
+The next step is to set up default callback handlers (optional but recommended).
 Default callback handlers are called for responses not
 associated with any specific query or subscription.

 ```java
     JKQueryAsync jkQuery = new JKQueryAsync("yourtoken");
     // setup a default response handler for responses not associated with any specific query jkQuery.addDefaultCallbackHandler(new JKTraceQueryCallback(System.out, true));
     jkQuery.connect(); // connect stream with WebSocket interface
 ```

 Next execute your query.
 All response will be delegated to all default callback handlers, because no callback has been associated with this
 query:

 ```java
     JKQueryAsync jkQuery = new JKQueryAsync("yourtoken");
     // run query in async mode without a callback (use default response handlers)